npm/npm-profile/lib/README.md

 An error object indicating what went wrong.

-If the object has a `code` property set to `otp` then that indicates that this account must use two-factor authentication to login.
+If the object has a `code` property set to `EOTP` then that indicates that this account must use two-factor authentication to login.
 Try again with a one-time password.

-If the object has a `code` property set to `ip` then that indicates that this account is only allowed to login from certain networks and this ip is not on one of those networks.
+If the object has a `code` property set to `EAUTHIP` then that indicates that this account is only allowed to login from certain networks and this ip is not on one of those networks.